DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab2.md

 Here's what you'll need to do:

+1. Start with the existing code that reads DHT11 temperature and writes it to the OLED display.
-1. Determine where the while loop should start and what code it should include.
+2. Determine where the while loop should start and what code it should include.
-2. Add a delay in the while loop to pause for some number of seconds.
+3. Add a delay in the while loop to pause for some number of seconds.
-3. Clear the screen between updates.
+4. Clear the screen between updates.

-> Clearing the screen was briefly mentioned at the end of Lab 1.
-You can do it with `oled.fill(0)` to fill the display with all black.
+> Clearing the screen can be done using the statement `oled.fill(0)` to fill the OLED with the background color.

+You can test your program by wrapping your hands around the DHT11 to warm it up.
+Verify the temperature on the display rises as you do this.

 If you get stuck, look at [dht11-temperature-humidity.py](https://github.com/DavesCodeMusings/smart-thermostat-lab/blob/main/solutions/dht11-temperature-humidity.py)